jorgepinon/jorgepinon.com--harpjs/public/posts/transcribing-mr-tambourine-man.md

 Yes’n she played through the whole song tirelessly, pausing when she couldn't understand the words and writing when she could.
 She got a sense of the imagery and mood.
 She smiled at the aliteration, and she understood the narrator’s plea.
 I feel like tonight I was able to create a small space safe from the ceaseless din of simple pop music, where she could hopefully learn that the words of a song don’t have to be pablum.
 Music can also include poetry.

-I won’t push for more because discovery doesn’t work that way, but If she ever asks for another one I’m thinking either When the Ship Comes In or Boots of Spanish Leather.
-And someday Lily, Rosemary, and the Jack of Hearts.
+I won’t push for more because discovery doesn’t work that way, but if she ever asks for another one I’m thinking either _When the Ship Comes In_ or _Boots of Spanish Leather_.
+And someday _Lily, Rosemary, and the Jack of Hearts_.